 For the Apple Cider Cake:

-- Apple cider: Apple cider is an unfiltered, unsweetened, non-alcoholic beverage made from apples.
+• Apple cider: Apple cider is an unfiltered, unsweetened, non-alcoholic beverage made from apples.
 It’s mostly available in the US and Canada.
 Do not use apple juice or applesauce in place of cider, as it does not have the same complex flavors and consistency that cider has.
 You can use store-bought or homemade apple cider.
-See the instructions below for making apple cider at home.
+See the instructions in this post for making apple cider at home.

 For the Brown Sugar Glaze